 Arranging a mortgage is a challenging process, and it is easy to see why many potential buyers are left frustrated with the process.
 Lenders impose strict criteria when deciding who will receive a loan offer and at what rate.
 Many buyers with a good credit rating struggle to find an affordable mortgage, so it would be understandable if potential buyers with bad credit were concerned about their chances of obtaining a mortgage.

-However, there is a growing bad credit mortgage market, and there is no reason to believe poor credit is a barrier to arranging a mortgage.
+However, there are bad credit mortgage lenders in the market and there is no reason to believe poor credit is a barrier to arranging a mortgage.

 2019 had several positive features for mortgage seekers with bad credit.
-In April, Virgin Money said they would allow borrowers with a history of CCJs to apply for a mortgage and throughout the year more lenders have adopted a more flexible approach to help consider clients who have bad credit registered.
+In April, Virgin Money said they would allow borrowers with a history of CCJs to apply for a mortgage and throughout the year more lenders have adopted a more flexible approach to help consider clients who require a bad credit mortgage.